Published on: May 8th, 2024

 Just 36 kilometres off the coast of Tanzania, Zanzibar is an oasis of beauty and intriguing history.
 Here you can lounge on pristine beaches, gaze out at the sparkling sea and explore vibrant coral reefs on a snorkelling or scuba diving expedition.

-6. Explore the Ngorongoro Crater
+6. Game drive in the Ngorongoro Crater

 Imagine a natural paradise of plains, savannah, forests and lakes, enclosed by towering hills that rise hundreds of metres into the sky.
 Now picture yourself atop one of those hills, gazing out at the world’s largest intact volcanic caldera.
 This is exactly what you’ll experience at the Ngorongoro Crater: one of Tanzania’s most popular attractions, and rightly so.